botsarefuture/AISoMeM/README.md

-**WARNING: README IN PROGRESS**

-⚠️ This README is currently under construction.
-Please be aware that the information provided may not be complete or finalized.
-Feel free to check back later for the complete documentation.
+# AISoMeM - Artificial Intelligence Social Media Moderation

+**WARNING: THIS REPO IS DEPRECATED**

+⚠️ Please note that this repository is no longer being maintained.
+AISoMeM has changed its name to **HaSpDe**.
+For the latest updates and developments, visit [github.com/HateSpeechDetection](https://github.com/HateSpeechDetection/).
 Thank you for your understanding! ⚠️

-# AISoMeM - Artificial Intelligence Social Media Moderation

 ## Overview

-AISoMeM is a project focused on using artificial intelligence for social media content moderation.
-The goal is to automate the process of moderating user-generated content on social media platforms, making it more efficient and effective.
+HaSpDe is a project dedicated to utilizing artificial intelligence for social media content moderation.
+Its aim is to streamline the process of moderating user-generated content on social media platforms, enhancing both efficiency and effectiveness.

 ## Features

-- **Machine Learning Model:** Utilizes a machine learning model for content moderation.
+- **Machine Learning Model:** Employs a machine learning model to automate content moderation.
-- **Comment Moderation:** Flags or approves comments based on the model predictions.
+- **Comment Moderation:** Flags or approves comments based on model predictions.
-- **Learning Capability:** Optionally collects data for future model training.
+- **Learning Capability:** Can collect data for future model training, improving accuracy over time.

 ## Getting Started

 ### Prerequisites

 - Python (>=3.6 and <=3.11.x)
-- Required Python packages (specified in requirements.txt)
+- Required Python packages (listed in `requirements.txt`)

 ### Installation